kangjunbin/SpanFS/README.md

 For more details, please refer to our paper:
 [SpanFS: A Scalable File System on Fast Storage Devices ](https://www.usenix.org/system/files/conference/atc15/atc15-paper-kang.pdf)<bf />
+If you use our work, please cite our USENIX ATC paper.

+@inproceedings {spanfs,

+author = {Junbin Kang and Benlong Zhang and Tianyu Wo and Weiren Yu and Lian Du and Shuai Ma and Jinpeng Huai},

+title = {SpanFS: A Scalable File System on Fast Storage Devices},

+booktitle = {2015 USENIX Annual Technical Conference (USENIX ATC 15)},

+year = {2015},

+pages = {249--261},

+}
 #The guide to using SpanFS

 First, make the SpanFS on-disk structures by using our modified mke2fs